Narigo/keepass-diff/README.md

 `test2_file.kdbx` is locked with `demopass` and the keyfile `keyfile.key`.

 A small bash script for running tests is `run-tests.sh`.
 It will run a few tests to see if the outputs is correct.
+Best run as `RUSTFLAGS="-C target-cpu=native" ./run-tests.sh` for improved performance.

 ## Contributing